georchestra/georchestra/website/documentation/installation_en.rst

   ./mvn install -P-all,extractorapp,<configurationkey>

-Notice the "-all" that desactivates the whole project building, and the "extractorapp" profile enabling the extractor application build.
+Notice the "-all" that deactivates the whole project building, and the "extractorapp" profile enabling the extractor application build.